therealjflf/hesutils/docs/hes_impl.rst

 - Generate other Hesiod records.

-  Some of them might be partly obtainable from existing databases, but we're
+  Some of them might be partly obtainable from existing databases.
+On the client side, the Glibc NSS module also supports protocol and service RRs.
+As those are reasonably static (certainly less volatile user and group lists), they can simply be user-created and appended to the generated records.